HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ sign a contract” in the last sentence.
+I leaned it’s better to say “have a simple life.”

 ★★★★★